Basel III: Net stable funding ratio

+These components of stable funding are not equally weighted.

+Off-balance sheet categories are also weighted as they contribute to both the assets and liabilities.
+This is best explained by the potential for contingent calls on funding liquidity (revocable and irrevocable line of credit and liquidity facilities to clients).
+Therefore off-balance sheet commitments need to be funded, with the stable funding.
+This may help prevent the excessive use of the shadow banking system, including special purpose entity and structured investment vehicle, as these often benefit from liquidity facilities (so-called back-stop facilities) granted by the bank.

 Counterparty risk: CCPs and SA-CCR

-A new framework for exposures to CCPs was introduced in 2017.

-The standardised approach for counterparty credit risk (SA-CCR), which replaced the Current exposure method, became effective in 2017.
-SA-CCR is used to measure the potential future exposure of derivative transactions in the leverage exposure measure and non-modelled Risk Weighted Asset calculations.
+The standardised approach for counterparty credit risk (SA-CCR) replaced the current exposure method.
+SA-CCR is used to measure the exposure at default of derivative transactions and in the leverage exposure measure and non-modelled Risk Weighted Asset calculations, with potential exposure to central counterparty clearing default.

 Capital requirements for equity investments in funds

-Capital requirements for equity investments in hedge funds, managed funds, and investment funds were introduced in 2017.
-The framework requires banks to take account of a fund's leverage when determining risk-based capital requirements associated with the investment and more appropriately reflecting the risk of the fund's underlying investments, including the use of a 1,250% risk weight for situations in which there is not sufficient transparency.
+The framework requires banks to take account of an investment fund's leverage when determining risk-based capital requirements associated with the investment and more appropriately reflecting the risk of the fund's underlying investments, including the use of a 1,250% risk weight for situations in which there is not sufficient transparency.

 Limiting large exposure to external and internal counterparties

-A framework for limiting large exposure to external and internal counterparties was implemented in 2018.

-In the UK, as of 2024, the Bank of England was in the process of implementing the Basel III framework on large exposures.
+The Large Exposures Framework (LEX) restricts a financial institution's maximum loss from any single counterparty failure to 25% of its Tier 1 capital.
+Exposures between Global systemically important financial institution have a stricter limit of 15% of Tier 1 capital.
+An exposure is defined as a "large exposure" if it reaches or exceeds 10% of the bank's eligible capital base.